Emmanuel de Grouchy, marquis de Grouchy

-Emmanuel de Grouchy, marquis de Grouchy (/fr/; 23 October 1766 – 29 May 1847) was a French military leader who served during the French Revolutionary Wars and the Napoleonic Wars.
+Emmanuel de Grouchy, marquis de Grouchy (/ˈɡruːʃi/ GROO-shee, /fr/; 23 October 1766 – 29 May 1847) was a French military leader who served during the French Revolutionary Wars and the Napoleonic Wars.
 He was the last Marshal of the Empire to be created by Napoleon, and is best known for his actions during the Waterloo campaign.

 Early life

 Grouchy was born in Paris on 23 October 1766 into a family of the noblesse d'épée, the son of François-Jacques de Grouchy, 1st Marquis de Grouchy (born 1715) and Gilberte Fréteau de Pény (died 1793).
 He was raised at the Château de Villette (known as "the little Versailles"), his family's estate in Condécourt, northwest of Paris.
 He was the brother of Sophie de Condorcet, a salon hostess and writer.
 Another sister, Charlotte, was the wife of physiologist and philosopher Pierre Cabanis.

 Destined to a military career from birth, Grouchy attended the Artillery School of Strasbourg from 1780 to 1781, graduating as lieutenant in the La Fère Regiment.
 He was later transferred to the cavalry in 1782, and was appointed captain in the Royal Foreign Regiment in 1784.
 In 1785, Grouchy was presented to King Louis XVI, and the next year he was appointed lieutenant colonel of the Scottish Company of the King's Life Guards.